MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Description**

-Your DNS server contains a map of all the computers, IP addresses and services in your network.
+Your DNS server contains a map of all the computers, IP addresses, and services in your network.
 This information is used by attackers to map your network structure and target interesting computers for later steps in their attack.

 There are several query types in the DNS protocol.
 ATA detects the AXFR (Transfer) request originating from non-DNS servers.